lsteuernagel/scHarmonization/README.md

 ## Run scvi

-The [python/integrate_scVI_v015.py] python script executes scvi model setting and training to obtain the scvi integrated low dimensional representation.
+The (python/integrate_scVI_v015.py) python script executes scvi model setting and training to obtain the scvi integrated low dimensional representation.
 We are not using the corrected counts but do export them as well.
 The scvi hyperparameters can be used using default values or an "optimal" set can be searched for using [scIntegration](LINK).
 Important parameters (mostly scvi hyperparameters (see also documentation:)):
--
--
+- ....

 ## Integrated Seurat object

-Using the [R/run_scripts/basic_harmonization.R] script, the scvi results are added to the merged seurat and uing Seurat's FindNeighbors and RunUMAP a SNN graph and a UMAP based on the integrated embedding are calculated.
+Using the [R/run_scripts/basic_harmonization.R](R/run_scripts/basic_harmonization.R) script, the scvi results are added to the merged seurat and uing Seurat's FindNeighbors and RunUMAP a SNN graph and a UMAP based on the integrated embedding are calculated.
 Important parameters:
--
--
+- ....

 ## Inital clustering:

-Using the python script [python/basic_leiden_clustering.py] the integrated data is clustered into a set of preliminary clusters that can be used for inital data exploration ( when only running the first prt of the pipeline this can also be used as the main clustering).
+Using the python script [python/basic_leiden_clustering.py](python/basic_leiden_clustering.py) the integrated data is clustered into a set of preliminary clusters that can be used for inital data exploration ( when only running the first prt of the pipeline this can also be used as the main clustering).
 Important parameters :
 - nClustrers: How many clusters are expected by the user (will increase resolution until this is met.)
 - ....

 ## Inital marker detection:

-Using the [R/run_scripts/basic_marker_detection.R] script, markers for each of the abve clusters are detected.
+Using the [R/run_scripts/basic_marker_detection.R](R/run_scripts/basic_marker_detection.R) script, markers for each of the abve clusters are detected.
 Important parameters :
 - nClustrers: How many clusters are expected by the user (will increase resolution until this is met.)
 - ....

+## Manual curation based on inital harmonization

+This is done by the user.
+See [curate_hypoMap_2.R ](curate_hypoMap_2.R ) for the HypoMap version.

+# Details: Advanced harmonization: